pulumi/docs/quickstart/aws/tutorial-eks.md

     // Export the clusters' kubeconfig.
     export const kubeconfig = cluster.kubeconfig
     ```
-1. To preview and deploy changes, run `pulumi update` and select "yes."
+1. To preview and deploy changes, run `pulumi up` and select "yes."

     The `update` sub-command shows a preview of the resources that will be created
     and prompts on whether to proceed with the deployment.
 Note that the stack